Braintree Flower Planting Services

 Water Management Guidelines & Irrigation Coordination with Braintree Water Department

-Efficient water management is essential for sustainable gardens.
-Coordinate with the local water authority for irrigation system installation, ensuring compliance with backflow prevention requirements (MA 248 CMR 3.00).
-Drip irrigation is preferred, offering 30–50% greater efficiency than overhead systems, and rain sensors are mandatory to prevent overwatering.
-Observe seasonal watering restrictions, especially during summer droughts, and water early in the morning (5:00–9:00 AM) to minimize evaporation.
-During establishment, water 2–3 times weekly for 3–4 weeks, focusing on deep root penetration.
-For guidance, contact:
+Efficient water management is vital for sustainable gardens.
+Coordinate with the Braintree Water & Sewer Department for irrigation system approvals and backflow prevention, as required by MA 248 CMR 3.00.
+Drip irrigation is preferred, offering 30–50% greater efficiency than overhead systems, and rain sensors are mandatory.
+Observe seasonal water restrictions, especially during summer droughts, and water early in the morning (5:00–9:00 AM) to minimize evaporation.
+Newly installed plants require deep watering 2–3 times weekly for 3–4 weeks.
+For irrigation guidelines and restrictions, contact:

 Braintree Water & Sewer Department